lindenb/jvarkit/docs/MergeCnvNator.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --hom-ref
+      generate HOM_REF instead of NO_CALL for missing genotypes.
+      Default: false
     --input-type
       Input type.
 Bed type is like cnvnator BUT the 4 first columns are chrom,start,end,sample-name.